jconnelly/Blockchain/README.md

 ## 4. Blockchain Development
 (TO DO: links and discussions to the codebase within the folder sets) Code sets are broken out into multiple folders and groups in the project according to functionality:
-* components
+* /components
     * contains reusable components for the server side pages
-* ethereum
+* /ethereum
     * contains contract(s) and build(JSON) scripts
-* pages
+* /pages
     * contains server side (.js) files that will render the application
-* test
+* /test
     * contains test cases

 Initial contract development was created in Remix, to test contract creation and initial testing.
-The contract was
+The contract was then copied down into the /ethereum directory to be compiled down(create address) and used by the other components of the application.

+Contract design/layout:
+The smart contract for this application is designed with the following functionality.

 ## 5. Blockchain Execution
 (TO DO: discussions about how to download the github repo and run it locally to play around with it)